 Currently enrolled D.Min. students may not audit D.Min. seminars.

 Graduates of Central Seminary's D.Min. program, however, may audit D.Min. seminars at no cost as space allows.
+Graduates who audit classes will be expected to acquire the materials for and complete all required reading for the class.
 This privilege provides the Christian worker with a lifetime learning program.
 Students who audit classes will be expected to complete all required reading for the class but are not required to complete the projects or written assignments.
-Following the class, a grade of AU-S or AU-U will be entered on the student's transcript.
+Following the class, a grade of AUD will be entered on the student's transcript.
 No grade points will be assigned.